DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2023-08-22-patch-diff.md

 More options can be found here [Options to diff](https://www.gnu.org/software/diffutils/manual/html_node/diff-Options.html)

-To generate a patch diff using the **diff** command in `Unix/Linux`, you typically use the following format:
+To generate a diff use the **diff** command in `Unix/Linux`, you typically use the following format:

 ```bash
 diff -u <original_file> <modified_file> > <patch_file>